jan-bogaerts/mark/src/markdownCode.md

   - fragment-out-of-date: when a fragment is marked as out of date.
   - fragment-building: when a fragment is being built by a transformer
   - fragment-up-to-date: when a fragment has been built by a transformer and is marked as (partially) up-to-date
-  - key-changed: when the key of a fragment was changed (raised externally)
+  - title-changed: when the key of a fragment was changed (raised externally)
   - is-dirty-changed: when the project was saved or first time it is modified after saving/loading/creating.